Home » Marriage » Sex In Marriage

 Sex in marriage can be a source of tension and an issue for many couples.

+Sex plays a substantial role in a marriage.
 If you’re feeling unsatisfied sexually with your partner, look at your behavior before blaming the person you’re with.
 It could be as simple as not doing what you’re doing because you think your husband or wife doesn’t like it.

-Sex plays a substantial role in a marriage.
+There’s more to marriage than just sex.
 It can think that sex is what makes marriage interesting.
 While sex is vital, couples should also focus on other aspects.
-There’s more to marriage than just sex.

 Frequently Asked Questions